 Negative Aspect of Urbanisation

-Growing urbanisation has increased the congestion in the urban areas which has resulted in problems like traffic jams, too much concentration of population.
+Growing urbanisation has increased the congestion in urban areas, which has resulted in problems like traffic jams and too much concentration of population.
 Too much population is another unhealthy aspect of urbanisation.
 It has created urban chaos related to housing, education, sanitation, pollution, medical facilities, growth of slums, unemployment, violence, inadequate water supply, overcrowding etc. All these resulted in deteriorating the quality of human life.

 Students must have found “Urbanisation Essay” useful for improving their essay writing skills.
-Visit the BYJU’S website to get the latest updates and study material on CBSE/ICSE/State Board/Competitive Exams, at BYJU’S.
+Visit BYJU’S website to get the latest updates and study material on CBSE/ICSE/State Board/Competitive Exams at BYJU’S.